 The station had an island platform for passengers to the south and goods yard, with very large goods shed, to the north.
 The main station platform was on the south side of the station building with a shorter platform face on the north side of the island, east of the building.
 A loop was to the east of the station.
 As the terminus of a light railway the terminus was fairly minimal.

 The single storey brick and timber station building survives.
-Unfortunately the now unique goods shed burned down in 2012.
+Unfortunately the goods shed, the last example of its kind, burned down in 2012.

 Other railway and industry locations

 Closeburn Quarry Signal Box

 Gill Water Viaduct